- 220ml Milk

-Albanian Tespixhe is one of my favourite Albanian pudding recipes, a rich sugary cake (or you could say biscuit).
+Albanian Tespixhe is one of my favourite Albanian dessert recipes, a rich sugary cake (or you could say biscuit).
 Being more of a baked dough, it has a little nutty texture (although no nuts) and is really soft.

-The best part about making this recipe is the pattern marking, you can make your own stamp, keep it traditional or like me, I love letting my daughter do it for me – young minds can be so creative.
+The best part about making this dessert recipe is the pattern marking, you can make your own stamp, keep it traditional or like me, I love letting my daughter do it for me – young minds can be so creative.

 I find that Olive oil is the best oil to use but in Albanian a normal vegetable oil is used in nearly all Albanian recipes.

 Mix together the milk, oil, soda and 3 tablespoons of sugar over a medium heat.
 Once the mixture starts to bubble, remove from the heat add the flour and mix into a soft dough.

 Grease with Oil a baking tray (traditionally a circle tray is used) - about 30cm is best and then roll the dough around the tray to give a smooth texture then press the dough into the tray.
 Be sure to get into all the edge and the best thickness is just less then 1cm - equally across the whole tray.